gabriele-orsini-eng/0D-Internal-Combustion-Engine-Analysis-Tool/README.md

 # Engine-validation-tool

 A modular Python tool for the preliminary analysis of internal combustion engines (ICE).
-The Python script reads geometric and operation parameters from an Excel file and automatically generates a detailed technical report.
+The Python script reads geometric and operational parameters from an Excel file and automatically generates a detailed technical report.

 ## ℹ️ Included Features
 * **InputData**: Automatic reading of data from an Excel file